KellanClark/stopaskinggmu/README.md

 # StopAskingGMU
-Hey GMU students!
-Are you tired of having to click that "do not ask again" button every time you log in to something only for it to forget instantly?
-Well not any more.
-This is a tiny extension that automatically clicks past that page for you, selecting "do not ask again" just in case.
-The code is very short, simple, and fully open-source, so even non-programmers can see that I'm not trying to steal your information.
+Hey, GMU students!
+Are you tired of constantly clicking buttons that never remember your choices?
+Well not any more!
+This little extension automates all the little things that annoy me, and I hope it can help you too.
+The code is open-source and doesn't send any data over the internet, so you can verify for yourself that it's completely safe.

 [Install in Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/stopaskinggmu/memjepmledaojhndmlkcjopkikmlokpb)

 [Install in Firefox](https://addons.mozilla.org/en-US/firefox/addon/stopaskinggmu/)

 ###### (There are no plans to put this on the Chrome store because of the registration fee.
 Please see the manual installation instructions below.)

+## Features
+- A settings UI that lets you enable, disable, and configure every feature
+- Automatically select an option on the Information Release page
+- Skip the Information Release page page entirely
+- Skip the page with the big "Log Into Canvas" button
+- Automatically re-login to Outlook when it's been too long and the red warning appears
+- Skip the Duo "Is this your device?" prompt

 ## Manual Installation
 ### Chrome/Edge